Kākāpō habitat and islands

 Codfish Island/Whenua Hou – 1,396 ha

-Whenua Hou is a nature reserve 3 km west of Stewart Island/Rakiura.
+Whenua Hou is a nature reserve 3km west of Stewart Island/Rakiura.
 The first kākāpō were transferred there in 1987, and rats were eradicated in 1998.

 Whenua Hou is the centre for Kākāpō Recovery in New Zealand.
-It provides kākāpō with habitat very similar to their original Rakiura home.
-The kākāpō seem to like it, adding 24 chicks to the population in 2002, 33 in 2009 and 19 in 2016.
+It provides kākāpō with habitat similar to the original home of many founding birds in the population, Rakiura.

 Anchor Island – 1,140 ha